 Walking in deep snow is great fun, but also exhausting.
 One sinks also with snowshoes at each step 20 to 30 cm in the snow with each new step.
 It is like most going forward up stairs.
 But to run alone in an almost infinite white glory and heard only the "Gmpf Gmpf, Gmpf" of the own steps, one can everything else can be almost forgot.

 But woe, woe.
 Although I consider myself as a reasonably sporty, I feel stiff and aching in the feets at the next morning.
 Walking with snowshoes claimed seemingly completely different muscles than the normal hiking shoes.
 So, I walked at the next day only a short and easy way a bit up of the Valüna valley.
-The route starts directly in front of the mountain guest-house.
+The route starts directly in front of the Mountain Inn.
 Down in the Valüna valley are running cross-country ski trails and skating trails on both along both sides of the Valüna creek.
 A winter hiking trail there is marked with purple wooden poles and signs.
 But it bothers nobody if one moving (e.g. with snowshoes) on the groomed ski ways, as long as one not trampled the small cross-country skiers trails.
 And this should be feasible, especially since the ways are several meters wide.

 If the trails in the valley ends, you can move with snowshoes through even a good route through the always lights growing forest.
 However, if you arrive at a large free area, you should stop your walk.
 In front of you the now towering, almost unforested slopes are almost always in the shade and are always thick covered with snow.
 To hike on this way to the Pfälzerhütte (hut) in this direction is just for firebrands.
 I do prefer there a rest and hike back to the Gängle lake at the entrance to the Valley.